 Take a systematic approach to organizing your tasks and managing your time.
 This ensures that critical business elements get addressed and that your time is well spent.
 Rank your responsibilities and plan your week accordingly.

-Improving productivity means spending your time on the right things, which starts with planning.
+Improving productivity means spending time on the right things, starting with planning.
 Follow these four tips for success:

 To spend more time on your high priorities, plan for them.
 The sweet spot for general planning is about 2.5 hours per week, or 10 sessions of 15 minutes each.
 More time than that might not yield any extra impact on results.